 The roots, suffixes, prefixes, abbreviations, and combining forms used in medical terminology and their application to all body systems.
 Intro to medical specialties.

-Prerequisite: Accuplacer test scores which place the student into ENGL 8:101 or higher.
-Alternatively, completion of ENGL 099 with a grade of 2.0 or higher.
+Prerequisite: Accuplacer test scores which place the student into ENGL&101 or higher.
+Alternatively, ENGL 099 with a grade of 2.0 or higher.

-MEDA 163-Medical Insurance Billing Cr: 3 Wkly hrs: 3 hours Lecture
+MEDA 163-Medical Insurance Billing

 Introduction to medical insurance, billing and coding.